Departure Dates for 2025 and 2026

 Best trek, frienly guide, great company

 We had a fantastic journey to the Everest base camp short trek.
 Thank you, Above The Himalaya and the entire team.
-The owner Puru was helpful in responding to our emails and queries for the trek and prepared us for the trek.
+The owner, Puru, helped respond to our emails and queries about the trek and prepared us for it.

 Amy Bowzaylo